8 Tips to Breathe & Brace CORRECTLY When Lifting Heavy (Also: #1 Mistake!)

 When you perform the Valsalva maneuver, you hold your breath against a closed glottis, not against your lips with your cheeks puffed out.
 Don’t know what a glottis is?
 Not a problem, simply say the word “hick” and hold the “ck” position with your mouth at the end - you’ll be holding your breath against a closed glottis.

-Correctly performing the Valsalva maneuver with an open or closed mouth, so to see if you’re doing it correctly (and not holding your breath against your lips), try performing the Valsalva maneuver with your mouth open the next time you lift.
+You can correctly perform the Valsalva maneuver with an open or closed mouth, so to see if you’re doing it correctly (and not holding your breath against your lips), try performing the Valsalva maneuver with your mouth open the next time you lift.

 3. Letting out your breath at the top of your deadlift

 Just don’t.
-Remember - breath is support, and you’re still supporting the bar at the top of the pull.
+Remember - breath is support, and you’re still supporting the barbell at the top of the pull.
 Wait the extra half second it takes to lower the bar and then release your breath when the bar is back on the floor where it started.
 This can be a hard habit to break for some, so practice it during the warm-ups when the weight is light.

 4. Pushing your belly out into your belt